askvortsov1/flarum-automod/README.md

 The idea is simple: **When X, if Y, do Z**.

 Let's define some key terms:

-- **Triggers:** A set of events (usually just one) that can trigger an automation.
-Triggers can provide For example, "Posted"
+- **Trigger:** A set of events (usually just one) that can trigger an automation.
+For example, "Posted", "LoggedIn", "Post liked".
-- **Metrics:** A numerical condition.
+- **Metric:** A numerical quantity.
 For example, post count or number of likes received.
-A criterion could require a range/minimum/maximum of metrics.
 - **Requirement:** An abstract boolean condition.
-For example, not being suspended, or having an email that matches a certain regex.
+For example, not being suspended, having an email that matches some regex, etc.
-- **Action:** Something that happens automatically when a criteria is met or lost.
+- **Action:** Some side effect / mutation to perform.
 This could include anything from adding/removing a group to sending an email to suspending a user.

+Code-wise, these are represented by "Drivers", implementing one of `TriggerDriverInterface`, `MetricDriverInterface`, etc.

+_Requirement_ and _Action_ drivers take a list of "settings", which they specify validation rules for.
+This means you can build a `UserEmailMatchesRegex : RequirementDriverInterface`, or a `AddUserToGroup : ActionDriverInterface`, and then create multiple instances of the drivers with any regex or group ID.

+All these are tied together by **Rules**.
+Rules are stored as [A DATABASE TABLE OR A SETTING, IDK], and specify:

+- A trigger for when the rule should run
+- A list of metrics "instances".
+Each instance includes:
+  - which metric driver is used
+  - a numerical range (could also be a one-sided min or max range).
+If the value computed by the metric driver falls **in** this range, the metric is satisfied.
+E.g. "between 10 and 100" likes received
+  - a "negation" Boolean.
+If true, the metric will be satisfied if the value computed by the metric driver falls **outside** of the range
+- A list of requirement "instances".
+Each instance includes:
+  - which requirement driver is being used.
+  - A value for the requirement driver's config.
+It will be plugged into the requirement driver to compute whether the requirement is satisfied.
+E.g. a users email needs to end with "flarum.org"
+  - A "negation" Boolean.
+As with metrics, this allows inverting the requirement driver's output
+- a list of actions instances.
+Each includes:
+  - which action driver is used
+  - a "settings" value, that will be plugged into an action driver to run the action (e.g. which group to remove a user from)

+Trigger drivers specify a list of "subject models", e.g. the author and post in a post created event.
+These determine which metrics, requirements, and actions are available when defining a rule for some trigger, since "running" a metric, requirement, or action always requires some subject (e.g. which user are we calculating num likes received for, which post are we auto-flagging, etc)

+Whenever any event that has rules attached via triggers runs, we "evaluate" all valid rules, and if all the rule's metrics and requirements are satisfied, the rule's actions will run.

+A rule is invalid if (1) it has requirements or actions where settings don't pass validation, (2) any of it's components depend on an extension that isn't currently enabled, or (3) any of it's components reference drivers that don't currently exist.

 This makes for an **extremely** powerful extension.
-Furthermore, since extensions can add their own metrics, requirements, and actions, this extension can automate away a lot of moderation.
+Since extensions can add their own metrics, requirements, and actions, this extension can automate away a lot of moderation.
 Beyond the examples listed below, some things that could be possible are:

 - Automating assignment of achievements / badges
 - Sending emails/notifications to users when they reach thresholds (or just when they register)
 - Establishing a system of "trust levels" like [Discourse](https://blog.discourse.org/2018/06/understanding-discourse-trust-levels/)
 - Onboard/offboard users to/from external systems when they receive/lose certain group membership
-- And a bunch more!
-The possibilities are endless.
+- auto-flagging posts that fail some test

+## Testability

+Because this system is so generic, we can separate testing the framework for (validating, evaluating, running) rules, from each of the drivers.

+Testing drivers is super easy, which makes it cheap and easy to add any drivers we want.
+See this extension's test suite for examples.

-## Evaluation
+## TODO:

-When a trigger event occurs:

-- All metrics will be calculated for the relevant user (what is the numerical value of the metric?)
-- All requirements will be calculated for the relevant user (does the user satisfy each of the requirements?)
-- The user's new criteria group will be computed and diffed against the user's current criteria group.
-The two sets will be diffed.
-Only criteria triggered by the event will be adjusted.
+- Implement the frontend for creating, viewing, and editing rules.
+Maybe there could be a feature to import a `Rule` as JSON, so that rules could be easily shared between forums?
+  - We could allow registering form components / config for the settings of certain drivers, so that e.g. "AddUserToGroup" actions could be configured with a real group selector, not just a number field.
+  - I've already implemented a metric range selector component.
+- Add a ton more drivers.
+  - Actions e.g. send emails, flag posts, create warmings
+  - metrics e.g. posts read, time spent, days visited, days since account creation
+  - requirements e.g. "user has bio", "post matches regex", etc
-- Actions will be executed for any gained and lost criteria.
+- more tests for rule evaluation and validation

-You can also use the `php flarum criteria:recalculate` console command to recalculate criteria for all users.
-Note that this will be quite slow, and shouldn't usually be done.
+- add support for "dated" metrics, e.g. "num discussions created in the past X days"
+- cache / store calculated metric values for use by other extensions
+- making metric values available to action implementations

+### Already Implemented

+- interfaces for the various drivers
+  - a bunch of instances of each driver
+  - tests for each instance
+- an extender for adding new drivers
+- A `Rule` class, including the core validation and evaluation logic for rules
+  - And some tests for this, although more would be nice!

+## Metrics vs Requirements

+Any metric driver could be implemented as a requirement driver, since requirements are more powerful.
+But if your requirements are about numerical conditions, metric drivers are better because:

+- it's easy to specify a range of numbers that is valid
+- the output of the metric driver contains the actual value, and so could be used for other features, e.g. calculating a "reputation" score per-user

+# EVERYTHING BELOW THIS LINE IS OUTDATED

+---

 ## Examples